Graham Westbrook Rowley

 Graham Westbrook Rowley (October 31, 1912 - December 31, 2003) was an Arctic explorer, hailed as "one of the last true explorers of North America" (The Telegraph).

 Early life and family

 Rowley was born on October 31, 1912, in Manchester, England.

-As the youngest of four, Rowley always had a playful, ambitious edge; which only helped his future highly demanding career.
+Born the youngest of four children, Rowley developed a playful and ambitious disposition that later proved well suited to the demands of his career.

 He met his wife Diana at the Royal Geographical Society in Cambridge, where she was a student editor, and after many failed accounts on asking her to go out on a date with him, she finally gave in and they were inseparable from that day forth.

 They married twice, once in 1944 (a civil wedding before he left for the army) and again in 1945 in a Church setting.

 Together they had three healthy daughters: Anne, Sue (Susan) and Jane.

 Rowley and Diana were married for 69 years, and shared their passions for the Arctic together.